 - Now we can see this in the “Drill through Filter” pane.

 - One more thing you need to look at is as soon as you add a field to drill through, we can see the automatic back button appears on the top left-hand side of the page.

 We will come back to this in a moment.

 - Now come to the “Sales Graph” page and do the same thing of adding a “Manage” column from the field to “Drill Through.”

 So on this page also you could see the same column in the “Drillthrough filter” pane.

 On this page, we are seeing the overall sales performance of each Manager from different markets.
-Manager “Ritu” has achieved the sales amount of 13.99 K which comes from different markets, now as a reader of the report, you would like to know in which market she has got more revenue which is not available with this visual.
+Manager “Ritu” has achieved a sales amount of 13.99 K, which comes from different markets now.
+As a reader of the report, you would like to know in which market she has got more revenue, which is not available with this visual.

 So, how do you see that information???

 - This is where all our above efforts pay off, now right-click on the “Ritu” portion of the donut chart.

 - As you can see above, we have an option of “Drillthrough.”
 Place a cursor on that to see inside options.